Thursday, June 11, 2026

 Data Says Cannabis Users Are Not Lazy

-The commonly held perception that marijuana users are largely sedentary is not supported by new data on young and middle-aged adults.
+The commonly held perception marijuana users are largely sedentary is not supported by new data on young and middle-aged adults.

 The cliché of stoners being couch potatoes, eating chips and watching television for hours was once what everyone thought of people who consumer marijuana.
 But with the medicinal benefits of cannabis becoming more widespread, and as more people, start consuming the drug, the look of the consumer has changed.
+In fact, data says cannabis users are not lazy and tend to be in better shape.

 More studies are emerging, revealing cannabis users are actually likely to exercise more than people who don’t.
 The latest study, which was shared in the journal Preventive Medicine, was conducted by researchers from the Brookings Institution together with the University of Miami.
 For the study, they analyzed the association between exercise frequency and cannabis consumption within the last 30 days to observe if they had increased physical activity.

 “Marijuana users are equal to or more likely to exercise than non-users,” write the authors.
-They add that “the commonly held perception that marijuana users are largely sedentary is not supported by these data on young and middle-aged adults.”
+They add “the commonly held perception marijuana users are largely sedentary is not supported by these data on young and middle-aged adults.”

 “As additional states legalize the medicinal and recreational use of marijuana, perhaps its impact on exercise, one of the leading social determinants of health, is not necessarily a primary concern.”